 The official blog of the Lung Institute.

-Understanding your oxygen saturation levels are the key to better respiratory health.
+Understanding your oxygen saturation levels is the key to better respiratory health.

 When it comes to living with a chronic lung disease such as chronic obstructive pulmonary disease (COPD), pulmonary fibrosis or emphysema, understanding one’s disease and all the metrics that influence it are critical to managing one’s health.
 These metrics can be lung function, lung capacity and blood oxygen saturation levels.